Getting an STI test

 Some clinics require a Medicare card, others don't.
 When making an appointment, check whether they require a Medicare card.

 A person 15 years and over can get their own Medicare card.
-To get one go to a Medicare office with identification and complete a form.
+See here for more information.

 What happens during an STI test?